DBSB 64

 â„šī¸

-DBSB 64 is a sparse, loose object of low C3 quality.
+DBSB 64 is a sparse, very loose object of low C3 quality.
 Its parallax locates it at a close* distance, above the mid-plane, affected by low extinction.
-It is catalogued as a massive, near-solar metallicity, very young cluster (see Parameters).
-It is poorly studied in the literature.
+It is catalogued as a massive, near-solar metallicity, very young cluster, but with a large variance across recent sources for the age parameter (see Parameters).
+It is rarely studied in the literature.

 (*): The parallax distance estimate (~0.93 kpc) differs significantly from the median photometric distance (~3.08 kpc).